Meat Loaf's performance style suits a different form of meat than his stage name, that's all I'm sayin'.

 And Taylor Dayne (with "Original Sin (Theme From The Shadow)").

-"Famous Last Words" slides right into Nightmare Fuel territory—especially if you've seen the leaked version of the video.
+"Famous Last Words" slides right into horror territory—especially if you've seen the leaked version of the video.

 America has Gerard Way and My Chemical Romance; Norway has Kaizers Orchestra and Janove Ottesen.
 The whole band embraces campy-ness.
 Helge Risa plays a pump organ with a picture of Martin Luther and a lamp on it.
 While wearing a gas mask.
 And they use oil barrels and crowbars as percussion instruments.
 And they sometimes dance on top of said oil barrels.